tummybutters/infusino/CALENDAR_IMPROVEMENTS.md

 - [x] Only sales calls are filtered and shown as booked
 - [x] Booked slots show strikethrough and "(Booked)" label
 - [x] Professional email description is sent
-- [x] Email comes from "Tommy Butcher - Infusino" instead of "unknown sender"
+- [x] Email comes from "Tommy Butcher - Qortana" instead of "unknown sender"
-- [ ] Phone number needs to be added to event description
+- [x] Phone number and email added to event description
+- [x] All branding updated to "Qortana" (not Infusino)

 ## Notes